Devyxi/Devyxi/README.md

 # 👋 Hi, I'm Devyxi! <img src="https://komarev.com/ghpvc/?username=Devyxi&label=Profile%20views&color=00FFFF&style=flat" alt="Devyxi" />

 Welcome to my GitHub profile!
-I am a passionate Full Stack Developer, CEO of **Digital Inc**, and a sports enthusiast with a keen interest in dodgeball and football
+I am a passionate Full Stack Developer, CEO of **Stratix HQ**, and a sports enthusiast with a keen interest in dodgeball and football

 ![Discord Widget](https://discord.c99.nl/widget/theme-2/1280088562150146152.png)

 ## 🌟 About Me

-- 👔 CEO & Lead Developer at **Digital Inc** - where we have the best community including hosting / api service
+- 👔 CEO & Lead Developer at **Stratix HQ** - where we have the best community including hosting / api service
 - 🏐 Avid dodgeball and football player - you'll often find me on the court or field, perfecting my game
 - 🤝 Excited to collaborate on projects that unite with discord e.g, creating a better experience for developers / customers
 - 💬 Ask me about **JavaScript**, **Python**, **TypeScript**, and the latest in web development!